mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Deck Name: (BaseDeck)_(Modification)

 #### Collection Decks:
-- Ritual/Xyz boss monsters
+- Not for PvP match
+- Xyz focused archtypes
 - Or not actively improved
-- Not ready for PvP match

 ------------------------------------